-This year for monitoring period 2021-22 the council have carried out a full check of the Town Centre Commercial limits as defined in the Local Plan, for the principal towns Malton and Norton, and service centres Helmsley, Pickering and Kirkbymoorside.
+The full checks of the Town Centre Commercial limits as defined in the Local Plan, for the principal towns Malton and Norton, and service centres Helmsley, Pickering and Kirkbymoorside were carried out in April 2023.
 The Market Towns have been examined in closer detail to establish the proportion of empty shops and analyse the mix in commercial offerings within the commercial limits.